arives/rr2/README.md

 R2(mod = z.f.plog)
 ```

-    ## Models of class binaryPGLMM do not have R2.lik method
+    ## Models of class binaryPGLMM do not have R2.lik method.

     ##  R2_resid   R2_pred
     ## 0.8076862 0.5531285